Navigation Menu+

 Back to Berlin

 Marissa’s henchmen eventually track Hanna and the British family down.
-Hanna escapes, but the family are captured and interrogated by Marissa, who discovers Hanna is heading to Berlin.
+Hanna escapes, but Marissa captures the family and interrogates them, discovering Hanna is heading to Berlin.

 Nature or Nurture?

-Erik admits he is not Hanna’s biological father.
-He was a recruiter for a program in which children had their DNA altered to make them tougher and less emotional, in the hope of developing perfect soldiers.
-The project was cancelled and Marissa murdered all the genetically modified children except for Hanna, who was saved by Erik.
+Erik [blackout]admits he is not Hanna’s biological father.
+He was a recruiter for a program in which children had their DNA altered to make them tougher and less emotional, hoping to develop perfect soldiers.
+The CIA cancelled the project and Marissa murdered all the genetically modified children except for Hanna, who Erik saved.[/blackout]

 Hannah starring Kate Blanchett